NON-RESISTANCE

 In Matthew 10:16, a similar principle to non-retaliation is presented, namely that of non-violence.
 After advising His disciples that they would be sent out like defenseless sheep among wolves, Christ commands them to be "wise as serpents, and harmless as doves".
 While sheep are unable to fight back or defend themselves, they are not without the protection of a capable shepherd.
 Similarly, Christians have an all-powerful Shepherd at their disposal with the means to protect them in every situation.

-Now if Jesus was minded to endorse the use of violence, His instruction would have sounded something like this: “I’m sending you out like scouts into enemy territory, be crafty as serpents and swift with the sword!”
+Now if Jesus was minded to endorse the use of violence, His instruction might have sounded something like this: “I’m sending you out like scouts into enemy territory, be crafty as serpents and swift with the sword!”
 But it didn't...
 As a result, we can be certain that Christ was preparing His followers to embrace a lifestyle marked by self-denial and vulnerability.
 And even though Jesus knew that His teachings would deeply conflict with our natural human tendencies, He commands us to be harmless toward others.
 This means that instead of relying upon brutality and violence to secure our protection, we must learn to rely solely upon God.

 NON RESISTANCE: A PATHWAY TO MARTYRDOM AND CHURCH GROWTH